Qashqai people: History

 Historically, the Turkic-speaking people are believed to have arrived in Iran from Central Asia from the 11th or 12th century onwards.

 Told to Marie-Tèrése Ullens by the Ilbeg Malek Mansur, brother of the Ilkhan, Nasser Khan, Chief of the Qashqa'i, in 1953:

 The Qashqai were a significant political force in Qajar Iran during the late 19th and early 20th centuries.
 During World War I, they were influenced by the German consular official Wilhelm Wassmuss and sided with the German Empire.
-During World War II, the Qashgais attempted to organize resistance against the Anglo-Soviet invasion of Iran, receiving some ineffectual assistance from Nazi Germany in 1943 by the means of Operation ANTON, which (along with Operation FRANZ) proved a complete failure.
+During World War II, the Qashgais attempted to organize resistance against the Anglo-Soviet invasion of Iran, receiving some ineffectual assistance from Nazi Germany in 1943 by the means of Operation Anton, which (along with Operation François) proved a complete failure.

 In 1945–1946 there was a major rebellion of a number of tribal confederacies, including the Qashgais, who fought valiantly until the invading Russians were repelled.
 The Qashgais revolted during 1962–1964 due to the land reforms of the White Revolution.
 The revolt was put down and within a few years many Qashqais had settled.
 Most of the tribal leaders were sent to exile.
-After the Iranian Revolution of 1979, the living leader, Khosrow Khan Qashqai, returned to Iran from exile in the United States and Germany.
+After the Iranian revolution of 1979, the living leader, Khosrow Khan Qashqai, returned to Iran from exile in the United States and Germany.